Photo Credit: by Chevanon Photography, Pexels.com

 Can coffee cure my depression?

 If you have experienced depression, you probably know there’s no easy one-size-fits-all cure.
-But for some people, coffee consumption is linked to improve depression outcomes.
+But for some people, coffee consumption is linked to the improved depression outcomes.

 After all, it does have a lot of antioxidants, and claims about its health benefits range from lowered risk of diabetes to less risk of Parkinson’s disease, gallstones, and even colon cancer.
 And you can ask any coffee drinker about the mood and energy-enhancing effects of coffee.